 We collect personal data for the following purposes:

 - To process applications for individuals to participate in international volunteering projects (both overseas and in Wales) and fulfil our duty of care to volunteers: ‘sensitive’ data (including health information) will be held only with your knowledge and consent.

 - To administer and enhance our website: with your data, we can improve your browsing experience and use of the services available.

 - To enable us to communicate with you: with your consent, we may contact you with general information, newsletters and other marketing communications that may be of interest to you (you have the right to opt-out of these communications at any time).

-- To provide trusted third parties with statistics (including funders and regulators): personal information is aggregated and anonymised and cannot be traced back to you.
+- To provide trusted third parties with statistics to meet the requirements of funders and regulators: personal information is aggregated and anonymised and cannot be traced back to you.

 - To deal with enquiries you make to us about our services.

 Whenever data is first collected which might be used for any marketing purpose, this purpose will be made clear, and you will be given a clear opt-out option.